 Dogs love to chew on ice cubes, so why not give them some flavoured ones!
 You only need to freeze some low sodium broth in ice trays and you will have a easy, cool and flavoursome dog treat.

 Dogs love peanut butter, there is no doubt about it, and these freezies combine it with strawberries, another crowd favourite.
 Blend some strawberries with water, pour into an ice tray and spread it with peanut butter before giving it to your dog.
+Make sure your peanut butter is xylitol free as this artificial sweetener is toxic to doggos and is often found in peanut butter.
+Check out the ingredients list before sharing!

 This potassium rich treat will help your dog recover her energies after a long day of running and playing around.
-For a tray of 16 frozen delicious treats, just blend together 4 cups of plain yogurt, 2 tablespoon of peanut butter, 3 peeled ripe bananas and freeze.
+For a tray of 16 frozen delicious treats, just blend together 4 cups of plain yogurt, 2 tablespoon of xylitol free peanut butter, 3 peeled ripe bananas and freeze.

 These delicious, summery and easy to make treats only need you to puree some watermelon with some honey and some coconut milk (or water) and freeze.

-As all the recipes involve the use of an ice tray, you might want to consider using one specifically for dog treats, a different colour or shape than the ones you usually use for you, no one likes to have broth in their drinks.
+As all the recipes involve the use of an ice tray, you might want to consider using one specifically for dog treats, a different colour or shape than the ones you usually use for you, no one likes to have broth in their drinks!
 Also, as always when giving food that is not specifically made for dogs, be careful that the ingredients you are using are not dangerous for your dog.
 For example, some peanut butter brands might use xylitol as a sweetener which is highly poisonous for dogs.
 Finally, treats are treats and should not make up for a balanced meal.